Double-loop randomized quasi-Monte Carlo estimator for nested integration: Expected information gain estimation

 For the observation noise, we assumed that $\bs{\varepsilon}_i\sim\cl{N}(\bs{0},\bs{\Sigma}_{\bs{\varepsilon}})$, where $1\leq i\leq N_e$.
 Moreover, $\bs{\Sigma}_{\bs{\varepsilon}}$ represents a diagonal matrix in $\bb{R}^{d_y\times d_y}$, where the first $d_y/2$ diagonal entries corresponding to the strain measurements are $\sigma_{\bs{\varepsilon},1}^2=10^{-10}$, and the second $d_y/2$ diagonal entries corresponding to the measurements of the increase in temperature are denoted by $\sigma_{\bs{\varepsilon},2}^2=1/4$.
 The data model, as presented in \eqref{eq:data.model}, is as follows:

 We considered two measurements of the strain and two measurements of the temperature increase at three observation times each, yielding $d_y=12$ observations.
 For $N_e=1$ experiment, the outer integration in \eqref{eq:EIG} is $N_e\times d_y+d_{\theta}=15$ dimensional, and the inner integration is $d_{\theta}=3$ dimensional.
-Figure~\ref{fig:ex2.domain} presents the domain $\cl{D}$, and a circular exclusion occurs in the lower left corner.
+Figure~\ref{fig:thermoelast} presents the domain $\cl{D}$, and a circular exclusion occurs in the lower left corner.
 For the design parameter $\bs{\xi}=(\xi_1, \xi_2)$, $\xi_1$ represents the position of the sensors, and $\xi_2$ indicates the maximum observation time.
-The sensors for the strain are located at $(0.0+\xi_1,1.0)$ and $(0.6+\xi_1,1.0)$.
-The sensors for the temperature increase are located at $(0.2+\xi_1,1.0)$ and $(0.4+\xi_1,1.0)$, where $\xi_1\in\{0.0, 0.2, 0.4\}$.
-Figure~\ref{fig:thermoelast} depicts the temperature increase at the observation times $t=\{10^3, 10^4\}$ for $\xi_1=0.2$.
+The sensors for the strain are located at $(0.2,1.0)$ and $(0.8,1.0)$.
+The sensors for the temperature increase are located at $(0.4,1.0)$ and $(0.6,1.0)$.
+The temperature increase at the observation times $t=\{10^3, 10^4\}$ is depicted in Panel (A) and Panel (B), respectively.

-Figure~\ref{fig:rates.ex2} presents the number of required optimal samples for the rDLQMC and DLMC estimators obtained through pilot runs using $N,M=128$ samples and $S=8$ and $R=1$ randomizations for the constants $C_{\rm{Q},1}$ and $\beta$ for the rDLQMC estimator, and $N,M=128$ samples and $S=1$ and $R=8$ randomizations for the constants $C_{\rm{Q},2}, C_{\rm{Q},3}$ and $\delta$.
-Moreover, for the pilot run of DLMC, $N=M=256$ samples were applied.
-The resulting rates for rDLQMC were $\beta=0.6$ and $\delta=0.46$.
-Hence, $N^{\ast}$ increases at a rate of $2/(1+\beta)\approx1.25$ rather than a rate of 2, and $M^{\ast}$ increases at a rate of $1/(1+\delta)\approx0.69$ rather than a rate of 1.
-Although these rates are worse than those for the previous example, they still reveal that the regularity in the physical model can be exploited and that using rQMC instead of MC is beneficial.

-As the allowed tolerance ($TOL$) approaches the bias from the Laplace approximation, the optimal splitting parameter $\kappa^{\ast}$ is almost constant for the rDLQMC and DLMC estimators.
-The bias from the inner integration can be reduced by increasing the number of inner samples in both estimators (Figure~\ref{fig:kappa.ex2}).
-For this application, the reduction in variance was more pronounced compared to the reduction in bias; hence, $\kappa^{\ast}$ was slightly smaller for the rDLQMC estimator than for the DLMC estimator, indicating that relatively more effort was required for bounding the bias error.

-Figure~\ref{fig:work.ex2} depicts the optimal work given by $N^{\ast}\times M^{\ast}\times h^{\ast-\gamma}$.
-A problematic measure concentration leading to numerical underflow was not observed for this example; thus, the rDLQMC and DLMC methods could be applied.